jming514/chat10/README.md

 Client.java and Server.java are the back end files.

-ClientGUI2.java and ServerGUI.java are handle all GUI.
+ClientGUI3.java and ServerGUI.java are handle all GUI.

 ## Changes to make

-- ClientGUI2.java needs to be connected to Client.java

-- ServerGUI2.java needs to be connected to Server.java
+waiting for database part

 ## Features to add